pughlab/CompareFragmentSize/README.md

-# PughLab CompareFragmentSize (version 0.0.9000)
+# PughLab CompareFragmentSize (version 0.0.10)
 This package can be used to compare fragment size of variant- and reference-allele containing reads in a plasma cfDNA BAM file in order to classify variants as somatic (tend to have shorter fragments) or non-somatic (germline if VAF > 38%, CHIP or sequence artefacts).
+These functions are adapted from [Vessies et al. (2022)](https://github.com/DCLVessies/Fragmentomics).

 ## Installation
 devtools::install_github("pughlab/CompareFragmentSize")